 While it seemed unassuming at the outset, the more I learned about the TPB.V1, the more impressed I became.
 This is another exciting and versatile offering, proving again that Tortuga Audio are deep specialists in their field of expertise.
 If you need a tube buffer, it’s well worth considering.
 If you want the most from your Tortuga (or other) passive preamp, I think it’s a no brainer.

 Bringing it All Together

 In fact, Tortuga has so much confidence in this pairing, they’ve just announced that their next product release will be a combination of the LDR and TPB.
 Details are still being finalized, but you can follow that news here.
+(Edit: there’s an announcement page up on Tortuga’s site now).
 I like where they’re going with this ‘consolidation’: for people who want both elements, it shortens the signal path (eliminates one interconnect), eliminates a chassis, and potentially lowers the cost and selling price.